abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

 - **How to use it in Angular?**

-  - In order to use the `HttpClient` service in Angular, we need to
+  - In order to use the `HttpClient` service in Angular, we need to:

     - If using modules